RetroPie/RetroPie-Docs/docs/First-Installation.md

 5. [Configure Wifi](https://github.com/RetroPie/RetroPie-Setup/wiki/First-Installation#configuring-wifi)
 6. [Transferring Roms](https://github.com/RetroPie/RetroPie-Setup/wiki/First-Installation#transferring-roms)

 Congratulations!
 You have discovered the wonderful world of RetroPie- your entire childhood is within reach!
-RetroPie is a combination of multiple projects including [RetroArch](http://www.libretro.com), [EmulationStation](http://www.emulationstation.org), among many others.
+RetroPie is a combination of multiple projects including [RetroArch](http://www.libretro.com), [EmulationStation](http://www.emulationstation.org), and many others.

 This page is for people just getting started on RetroPie 3.x.
 The easiest way to install RetroPie is the SD image which is a ready to go system built upon top of the Raspbian OS - this is the method described in the following guide.
 Alternatively, advanced users can install RetroPie [manually](https://github.com/RetroPie/RetroPie-Setup/wiki/Manual-Installation).